 Step 1: If you’re going to lift your car with the manufacturer-supplied car jack, check the owner’s manual for the proper placement of the jack underneath the vehicle, which is probably on the “pinch weld” located between the front and rear tires.
 If you place the jack incorrectly you can damage the vehicle, or worse, it will slide off the jack, which is (as discussed) dangerous.
 If you’re jacking up a vehicle with a store-bought hydraulic floor jack be sure to place it on a frame rail or some other sturdy structure of the vehicle’s undercarriage between the front and rear tires and away from fuel lines and other fragile parts.

 Step 2: Once you have the jack placed properly, with the vehicle on the flat ground and at least one wheel chocked, you’re ready to lift the car.
 If you’re using a scissor jack, insert the rod, or place the wrench over the knob and begin to crank to the right.
 It should slowly rise and engage with the vehicle, which will add some resistance.
 Keep going.
 At first the car will rise up on its suspension, however, it will eventually top out and the tire will come off the ground.
 Lifting more than one wheel at a time is possible, but it’s usually unnecessary, especially for novice do-it-yourselfers.

-Step 5: With the car is resting on the jack stands, give it a little wiggle to make sure it is secure and balanced.
+Step 4: When the car is resting on the jack stands, give it a little wiggle to make sure it is secure and balanced.